The Far Pavilions: Miniseries

 For HBO and Goldcrest, and first screened in 1984 in the UK, Peter Duffell directed a five-hour three-part television miniseries based on the novel, starring Ben Cross as Ashton, Amy Irving as Anjuli, Omar Sharif as Koda Dad and Christopher Lee as Kaka-ji Rao.
 Although there were actors of Asian descent in the cast, several key Asian roles such as Anjuli's were performed by white actors in brownface.
 It was HBO's first mini series, the complete version runs for 300 minutes, and the parts were titled "Return to India", "The Journey to Bhithor", and "Wally and Anjuli".
 (The current DVD release splits each of these parts into two, creating 6 parts each of about 50 minutes, adding a credit section at the newly created break in each part, and removes the title card names of the original parts.)

 A theatrical release of the series, titled Blade of Steel, ran 140 minutes, cutting half the story.
 Although conventional in storytelling and photography, the mini series had ample production value (at a budget of $12 million it was the most expensive made-for-cable film at the time) and is faithful to the book, although cutting short the youth of Ashton before his return to India, and transposing the Afghan rebellion and Ash's rescue of Anjuli.
 Carl Davis composed the score.
-Much of the film was shot in the precincts of Samode Palace.

 Goldcrest Films invested £6,755,000 in the production; it incurred a loss of £2 million.

 The 1984 television mini-series was made available on DVD in the UK and US, distributed by Acorn Media UK.